finnmayhew/The-Revelation-Mission/Sessions/Session2.md

 From Sarnos to ground control:

 > There are underwater dwelling people here call Marids.
 Marids say there is a "limit" which as approached pushes down and prevents going up.
 Will confirm independently.
-(26 so far) Have contacted two Marids so far; they seem friendly but say not all will be so; concealing our precense for now.
-(47 so far)"
+Have contacted two Marids so far; they seem friendly but say not all will be so; concealing our presence for now.
 Marids claim there is only one city, made out of coral and floating in the water.
-(63 so far) Marids say monsters come from "the depths" below; magical items as well.
-(75 so far)
+Marids say monsters come from "the depths" below; magical items as well.

 Elinore noticed that the sunlight penetrates lower than she'd think — I NEED TO FIGURE THIS OUT